 If at all possible, clean your mattress outside on a warm, sunny, not-too-humid day.
-(There's a reason we have spring cleaning and fall cleaning instead of winter cleaning and summer cleaning!)
+There's a reason we have spring cleaning and fall cleaning instead of winter cleaning and summer cleaning!
 The sunlight will help your mattress dry as you clean it; better yet, it acts as a natural disinfectant, helping you kill bacteria with a good dose of UV rays.
 If you can't get outside, the next best option is to clear some space in your room and lean your mattress against the wall in front of a sunny window.

 Start by removing as much dust as possible (and maybe a few dust mites, if you're lucky) by going over the entire surface of the mattress with your vacuum cleaner's upholstery attachment and crevice tool.
 If your mattress-cleaning spree has been inspired by a fresh spill, pet accident or bedwetting event, use clean towels to soak up as much liquid as possible before you vacuum.

-Choose an antibacterial spray or solution with a scent you like, and avoid using bleach -- it's great at killing germs, but it's too harsh for the fabric covering on most mattresses.
-If you use a liquid cleaner, dilute it with warm water according to the directions on the label, dip a clean rag into the solution, and then -- this part is key -- wring the rag out thoroughly so that it's just barely damp.
+Choose an antibacterial spray or solution with a scent you like (you can use a solution of vinegar and baking soda or just some cheap vodka!)
+Avoid using bleach — it's great at killing germs, but it's too harsh for the fabric covering on most mattresses.
+If you use a liquid cleaner, dilute it with warm water according to the directions on the label, dip a clean rag into the solution, and then — this part is key — wring the rag out thoroughly so that it's just barely damp.
 The goal is to clean the surface of the mattress without letting it get saturated with moisture, which can lead to mold or mildew.